juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 [qjackctl-1.0.4-5.1.x86_64](https://www.appimagehub.com/p/1126620) </br>
  displayed an icon, because it was stored in cache from previous test using NV137 driver, </br>
- after a few Refresh, icon does Not load anymore on NV126, after copy other .appimage to folder. </br>
+ icon does Not load anymore on NV126, after copy other .appimage to folder. </br>

 [qtractor-1.5.3-10.1.x86_64](https://www.appimagehub.com/p/1126633) </br>
  displayed an icon, because it was stored in cache from previous test using NV137 driver, </br>
- after a few Refresh, icon does Not load anymore on NV126, after copy other .appimage to folder. </br>
+ icon does Not load anymore on NV126, after copy other .appimage to folder. </br>

 #### PASS 20.04.4 LTS + NV126: </br>
 [audacity-linux-3.7.1-x64-22.04 to 3.7.3](https://github.com/audacity/audacity/releases/) </br>